abilaashsai/Android-Reminder-Responsive-Template/README.md

 # Reminder-Responsive-Template
 Responsive design to to set up the remainder.
-This is a android application where this module can be imported into any document.
+This is an android application, this is pity small module and can be imported into any project.

 ![Screenshot](https://github.com/abilaashsai/Reminder-Responsive-Template/blob/master/screensh.jpg)